IRNAS/irnas-guidelines-docs/README.md

   should be followed when working on software/firmware projects.
 - [Clang Format] - Document dedicated to setting up the `clang-format` tool.
 - [Gitlint] - Document dedicated to setting up the `gitlint` tool.
+- [Github Altium integration] - Document describing the `batch` file, which integrates Altium with Github.

 ## Other repositores 🌍